allegroai/clearml-docs/docs/deploying_clearml/clearml_server_config.md

 ```

 :::tip
-If the `services.conf` file does not exist, create your own in ClearML Server's `/opt/clearml/config` directory
+If the `services.conf` file does not exist, create your own in ClearML Server's `/opt/clearml/config` directory, and input
+the modified configuration
 :::

 The action will appear in the context menu for the object type in which it was specified: